 All students must complete at least 30 units for the degree, of which six are electives and three constitute the thesis requirement.
 Students are encouraged to select electives in consultation with a faculty adviser.

-Two courses are required: Introduction to Graduate Studies (CINE 700), which must be taken in the fall of the student’s first year, and Master’s Thesis (CINE 898), which must be taken in the student’s second year (typically the final semester).
+Three courses are required: Introduction to Graduate Studies (CINE 700), which must be taken in the fall of the student’s first year, and Master’s Thesis (CINE 898), which must be taken in the student’s second year (typically the final semester).
+Students must also take CINE 852 Directed Experience in Film Education, which is our pedagogy course.
 To complete the 30-unit requirement, students are encouraged to select at least 18 units of Cinema graduate M.A. courses (course numbers 720 - 749 and 820 - 829).
 The six units of electives may be Cinema graduate courses, or graduate courses outside the Cinema discipline.
 In all cases, students are encouraged to discuss their options with a faculty advisor.
 Note: Not all M.A. course options are offered every semester.

 A typical trajectory might look as follows (although this is by no means prescriptive):